 "We did 'Islands in the Stream' and when it was over, this man comes up to me and says: 'I'll tell you one thing, you're a hell of a lot better than the real guy.'"

-Former Fugee Pras Michel's 1998 hit, "Ghetto Superstar (That Is What You Are)" was based around this song.
+Former Fugee Pras Michel's 1998 hit, "Ghetto Superstar (That Is What You Are)," is a hip-hop reworking of this song.

 Sean Astin and Winona Ryder dance to this on the Netflix series Stranger Things, in the season 2 episode "Trick or Treat, Freak."